Merrill-Han/2E-MOCVRPTW-dataset/README.md

-# E-MOCVRPTW Simulation Dataset
+# 2E-MOCVRPTW Simulation Dataset

 ## **1. Overview**
-This dataset provides benchmark instances for the **Multi-Objective Capacitated Vehicle Routing Problem with Time Windows (E-MOCVRPTW)**.
-The instances are designed based on real-world logistics data from **Futian District, Shenzhen, China**, and simulate a **two-tier logistics network** within a **10×10 plane region**.
+This dataset provides benchmark instances for the **2E-MOCVRPTW**.
+The instances are designed based on real-world logistics data from **Futian District, Shenzhen, China**, and simulate a **two-echelon logistics network** within a **10×10 plane region**.

 The dataset consists of:
 - **Three suppliers, seven retail stores, and 140 customers.**
 - **Customer demand scenarios** categorized by spatial distribution.
-- **Two-stage problem instances** reflecting the two-tier logistics structure.
+- **Two-echelon problem instances** reflecting the two-echelon logistics structure.

 This dataset can be used for research in **vehicle routing optimization, last-mile delivery planning, and collaborative logistics networks**.